dtmotr123/SpaceTrackerDatabase/README.md

 # SpaceTrackerDatabase
-- Personal project to create a database that tracks space flights with details.
+- Personal project to create a database that tracks space flights with relevant details.
 - Takes into account reusability
-- Normalised to an extent.
+- Normalised.
 Minor details to work out
 ### TODO
 - Add views